roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-14 ****** byJust_Plain_Bob© She was late getting to work on Tuesday.
+She was late getting to work on Tuesday.
 She'd lost track of time playing with Pete and Darin, the two boys she and Marci had hooked up with the night before and she had rushed home, showered and changed before hurrying to work.
 There was a note on her desk telling her to call Marci ASAP.

  "Hey girlfriend, whatcha need?"